mekdad057/Edu-Presentation-Maker/README.md

 3. generate the content, and currently we're only implementing the keypoints generator.
 4.  exporting the presentation as a powerpoint file.

-hopefully it can help you in someway.! goodluck ^_^